Willard Worden: Legacy

 Worden in a photo published in California's Magazine in 1916.

 By the time of his death, Worden's reputation had faded.
 While the archive of his negatives held by Wells Fargo would conserve his negatives, his art photography had passed out of fashion for home decoration; and notwithstanding the declaration by California's Magazine in 1916 that Worden "has brought photography up to the very pinnacle of art," Worden had never really been accepted by the gatekeepers of the emerging photography aesthetic.
 "At their best, hand-colored prints from Worden's studio could be exceptionally delicate and refined, yet this method was looked down upon by such members of the photographic intelligentsia as Stieglitz and Weston as a cheap corruption of the medium."

 "The rediscovery of Worden's work began in 1976," writes art historian James A. Ganz, when collector Dr. Robert Shimshak acquired several hundred Worden photographs.
 Shimshak helped organize an exhibition of Worden's work at San Francisco's Focus Gallery in 1977 and later donated his collection to the Oakland Museum of California.

 Seal Rocks and surf, c.
 1915.

+Slanting sunbeams and redwoods, c.
+1910.

 In the 1980s, works by Worden were acquired by the San Francisco Museum of Modern Art and by the Museum of Modern Art in New York.
 Works by Worden are also held by the Fine Arts Museums of San Francisco and by the California Historical Society.